CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab04-Gettingstarted.md

 By the end of this lab, you will be able to:

-1. **Create an Azure AI Foundry project**: Set up a new project environment to build and manage prompt flows.
+1. **Create and organize resources in Azure AI Foundry:** Set up a hub and project to manage models, data, and indexes.
-2. **Design and configure a prompt flow**: Add system instructions, connect to a model, and adjust flow components.
-3. **Test flows in the chat pane**: Run sample queries, review outputs, and refine prompts to improve responses.
-4. **Deploy a prompt flow as an endpoint**: Publish your flow, enabling it to be accessed outside the design environment.
-5. **Validate the deployed endpoint**: Interact with the deployed flow directly in Azure AI Foundry to confirm functionality.
-6. **Retrieve endpoint connection details**: Access deployment information required to integrate the flow into client applications.
+2. **Deploy models for RAG:** Deploy an embedding model for vectorization and a generative model for grounded responses.
+3. **Add and index custom data:** Upload PDF files, create a vector index in Azure AI Search, and connect it to your project.
+4. **Test responses with data grounding:** Use the Chat Playground to compare outputs with and without the index.
+5. **Build and run a client application:** Configure a Python-based RAG app that integrates the Azure OpenAI SDK and Azure AI Search.

 ## Pre-requisites

 - Basic knowledge of navigating the Azure portal.

-- Familiarity with AI concepts such as generative AI, language models, and benchmarks.
+- Familiarity with concepts of generative AI and vector search.

 - An active Azure subscription with access to Azure AI Foundry.

-- Permission to create and manage resources (including enabling managed identities).
+- Basic knowledge of Python programming.

 ## Architecture

-1. **Azure AI Foundry Resource**: Provisioned via the Azure portal, this resource connects to Azure AI services, manages access via system-assigned identities, and hosts deployed models such as **gpt-4.1** and **Phi-4-mini-instruct**.
+1. **Azure AI Foundry Resource**: The core service in Azure that provides access to model catalog, deployment capabilities, and integration with Azure AI Search.

-2. **Azure AI Foundry Project**: A workspace for deploying and managing models, configuring project settings, creating prompt flows, and accessing endpoints and authorization keys for applications.
+2. **Azure AI Foundry Project**: A workspace within the resource where you deploy models, upload custom data, and manage indexes.

-3. **Prompt Flow and Chat Playground**: Interactive tools within the project to build, test, and deploy prompt flows, configure system instructions, submit queries to models, analyze responses, and compare model performance for different scenarios.

-4. **Storage and Authorization**: Blob storage integrated with managed identities ensures the project and prompt flows have secure access to necessary data and assets.
+3. **Azure AI Search:** A service that hosts the vector index created from your custom data, enabling semantic and keyword-based retrieval.

+4. **Chat Playground and RAG Client App:** Interactive environments for testing model responses.
+The Playground allows quick validation with and without data grounding, while the Python client app demonstrates how to integrate RAG into real applications.

 ## Architecture Diagram